ryvdx/sveltekit-keycloak-multitenant/README.md

 Some added benefits of this library:

 - Single implementation in hooks.server.ts handles all routes and general API calls from client to server transparently
-- Low-client trust: No access tokens or any sensitive paramters like keycloak client codes ever sent to browser.
+- Low-client trust: No access tokens sent to client.
 Refresh token is only thing shared with client.
-- only HTTP-only strict domain cookies used.
+- only HTTP-only strict domain cookies used. (for CSRF)
-- CSRF concerns in authentication addressed
-- ability to retain communication between sveltekit app and keycloak within private network.  (authentication done externally, but access token exchange, token refresh, and session logout done with different URL keeping that communication within private network of your infrastructure.)
+- ability to retain communication between sveltekit app and keycloak within private network.  (assumes keycloak and your sveltekit app containers use secure network.)

 # Install